scriptnull/vishnubharathi.codes/source/_posts/cuelang.md

 }
 ```

-We could also inject data from environment with something like this:
+We could also inject data from the environment with something like this:

 ```cue
 package project